broksonic21/bundler-checksum-dependabot/README.md

 * let Dependabot create a PR.

 We see this behavior on every PR of ours.
-Running dependabot locally puts the bundler checksum back, causing churn.
+Running `bundle install` locally puts the bundler checksum back, causing churn.

 For Bundler: